 3 Reasons to Upgrade From Roller Chain to a Synchronous Belt Drive System

-Today, manufacturers are now able to produce more from less—more power from a smaller footprint or greater power from fewer materials.
-According to Gates, a major PT component that has rapidly evolved, revolutionizing power transmission operations, is the synchronous belt drive
+Today, manufacturers are able to produce more from less—more power from a smaller footprint or greater power from fewer materials.
+According to Gates, a major PT component that has rapidly evolved and has revolutionized power transmission operations, is the synchronous belt drive.

 So, why upgrade from a roller chain to a synchronous belt drive system?
 Many plant managers are making the switch to synchronous belt drives as a result of modern carbon fiber belt technology that is designed to match roller chain performance while:

-• Eliminating concerns surrounding health, safety, & environmental impact
+• Eliminating concerns surrounding health, safety, and environmental impact.

-The most significant disadvantage of chain drives is that it requires proper lubrication to perform at its best.
+The most significant disadvantage of chain drives is that they require proper lubrication to perform at their best.

 By chain industry estimates, improperly lubricated chain drives wear approximately 300 times faster than properly lubricated ones.
-And chain manufacturers acknowledge that up to 90-95% of all installed chain drives are not correctly lubricated or not lubricated at all.
+Chain manufacturers acknowledge that up to 90 to 95 percent of all installed chain drives are not correctly lubricated or not lubricated at all.

 A synchronous belt drive system is essentially maintenance-free, requiring no lubrication.
 In addition, once the belt drive is installed and properly tensioned, it never needs retensioning.

-Additionally, because lubricating roller chains is an unwelcome chore when maintenance personnel are pressed for time, they will often compensate by utilizing an oil bath or oil spray system.
+Additionally, because roller chain lubrication methods are an unwelcome chore when maintenance personnel are pressed for time, they will often compensate by utilizing an oil bath or oil spray system.

 Oil baths are not only an added system cost but also create the potential for environmental, fire, and occupational safety risks that are both harmful and costly to solve.